Why be a Public Service Scholar?

 The program includes:

-- a 20-hour per week placement in a public or non-profit agency or elected official's office for the full academic year;
+- A 20-hour per week placement in a public or non-profit agency or elected official's office for the full academic year;

-- two weekly seminars on public policy, advocacy and social and political matters relevant to New York City;
+- Two weekly seminars on public policy, advocacy and social and political matters relevant to New York City;

 - 12 credits in Urban Studies toward an undergraduate degree; and

-- a stipend.
+- A stipend.

 PSSP provides an opportunity for in-depth, hands-on learning about how public policy is made and how services are delivered in New York City.

 Scholars work on exciting and important projects at a variety of organizations.
-Whether you work on arts in schools, consumer advocacy, children or elderly issues, prisoner justice or wildlife management, one thing is certain--your year as a PSS will give you a new perspective on the city and your place in it.
+Whether you work on the arts in public schools, consumer advocacy, children or elderly issues, prisoner justice or wildlife management, one thing is certain--your year as a PSS will give you a new perspective on the city and your place in it.